Fermented Pickles Recipe: Learn How To Naturally Ferment Pickles

 Fermented Pickle Recipe

-This recipe calls for 2 lbs of pickling cucumbers to fill a ½ gallon mason jar.
+This recipe calls for 2– 2 ½ lbs of pickling cucumbers to fill two-quart mason jars.
 It is essential to choose your cucumbers carefully, ensuring they do not have any soft spots.

 Wash your cucumbers well and slice off 1/16 inch of the bottom end.
 This is an important step; the enzymes in the bottom end can make your pickles less crisp and crunchy.